 Unfortunately, you did not train the foot to tolerate the loads of running a 5K.

 As a result, the plantar fascia can be over-strained and you may feel pain.

 Scenario #2 – Starting a new job

 You start a new job as a coffee shop barista.
 The new job requires many hours of prolonged standing or walking.

 A rapid increase in the hours you spend standing or walking places a sudden increased load on the plantar fascia.

-If your foot is not accustomed to the increased load, then you may develop plantar fasciitis.
+If you did not gradually adapt your foot to standing or walking for hours at a time, then you may develop plantar fasciitis.

 The factors below also contribute to the amount of load placed on the plantar fascia.
 It is important to stay within the limits of what the plantar fascia can tolerate to avoid injury.

 Contributing Factor #2: Increased Body Mass Index (BMI) - except for athletic populations